BZattera/stytra_FelsenbergLab/README.rst

 8) Right click on the protocol > Run

+If you run stytra while logged with your username rather than with the lab account, you will have an error message.
+If this is the case, please, go to ...\stytra_FelsenbergLab\stytra\experiments and open the __init__ file.
+At line 96, change the dir_save.

+PLEASE, DO NOT PUSH THIS CHANGE!!

 For further details on the installation please consult the relative `documentation  page <http://www.portugueslab.com/stytra/userguide/0_install_guide.html>`_.